ChinmayMittal/IITD-CSE/3rd-year/internship-season/interview-experiences/Optiver/swe.md

 The problem statement was that given you are a trader in Amsterdam with the exchange in Frankfurt design a system to allow you to trade

 - They want to test how you think
 - Interact with the interviewer.
-Thing loudly !
+Think loudly !
 - Break the problem in parts.
 Discuss the decisions you make and why you make them
 - Ask for clarifications and assumptions if any and engage with the interviewer